 Our view of Lebala Camp

-We have visited Lebala very regularly over the years and its laid-back style hasn’t changed, even though the camp’s fabric has been upgraded.
+We have visited Lebala Camp very regularly over the years and its laid-back style hasn't changed, even though the camp's fabric has been upgraded.
 The accommodation is good, and the Kwando Reserve has excellent wildlife, especially during the dry season.
-Lebala’s focus remains firmly on game-viewing, and specifically on providing great predator sightings.
-For most visitors the style of its activities is great: delivering exceedingly good sightings of wild dogs, cheetah and lion.
-However, a few find that this single-minded focus detracts from a more gentle appreciation of the wider ecosystem, and regret that it doesn’t allow time for observing the area’s less iconic species.
+Most visitors come wanting the single-minded focus behind its activities, and the great sightings of wild dogs, cheetah and lion that it often delivers.
+However, a few find that this blinkered approach detracts from a wider appreciation, and regret that there’s no time for observing the area's less iconic species.
 As a balance, our more recent trip suggests that nowadays, this focus isn’t necessarily as strong as it used to be.

 Lebala Camp: Traveller ratings